#BLM: US cycle of racist violence resonates in Africa | DW | 03.06.2020

 The Gambia

-Human rights activists are organizing a protest outside the US embassy in the capital Banjul for next week.
-Alieu Bah plans to be among the hundreds who will go down on one knee in silence.
+Human rights activists are organizing a protest outside the US Embassy in the capital, Banjul,to take place next week.
+Alieu Bah plans to be among the hundreds who will take a knee in silence.

 "I'm participating to extend solidarity and to make all understand that we are all in the same struggle.
 Blackness is our common denominator.
 We must all come together to fight for a better world for all of us," Bah told DW.

-The government of the Gambia is meanwhile seeking clarity over the shooting of a Gambian citizen in Atlanta, Georgia, after a car chase with police.
-The victim has been named as Momodou Lamin Sisay,the son of a Gambian diplomat.
+The government of the Gambia is seeking clarity over the shooting of a Gambian citizen in Atlanta, Georgia, after a car chase with police.
+The victim has been named as Momodou Lamin Sisay, the son of a Gambian diplomat.

-Sisay is alleged to have opened fire on police before he was gunned down.
-A police officer involved in his death is reportedly being investigated.
+Sisay is alleged to have opened fire on police before he was shot.
+A police officer involved in his death is reportedly under investigation.

 The strict COVID-19 lockdowns across Africa make venturing out to stage solidarity protests illegal.